Description

 Bloom: Fall, winter, spring.

-Fruit: A long edible seed pod with constrictions between the edible seeds, looking like a necklace.
+like a necklace.
 The pods persist on the tree for months, providing an exotic appearance.

-Leaves: Leaf-like leaf stems (phyllodes), long and narrow, give the tree a weeping look.
-This tree provides light shade.
+Leaves: Leaf-like leaf stems (phyllodes), long and narrow, give the tree a weeping

-Stems: No thorns.
-New growth has maroon bark.
+Stems: New growth has maroon bark.
 The branch ends are pendulous.
+No thorns.

 Roots: Nitrogen-fixing*.
 This plant tends to produce suckers from its roots.